franleplant/nosleepjavascript-blog/content/blog/tailwindcss-experience/index.md

 - **use anywhere**: you can use the classes inside your markdown, in your raw html, etc; this in practice makes it really easy to share your visual language.
 - **intellisense** IDE intellisense support is top notch, I've used one of the VIM plugins out there with great success and I've seen that [VS Code][21] support is even better.
 - **js framework agnostic**: in certain environments it is desired to be able to share styles across JS frameworks and technologies, imagine a big company with independent teams that don't want to all use the same JS framework to develop their apps but do want to share the same visual language.
 If you use a React UI library like [Ant design][23] you are basically locked in with React, and it is an uphill battle to try to share only the css parts of Antd into other JS frameworks like [angular][24].
-- **visual language** easy to create a consistent visual language by using customizable primitives.
+- **visual language**: easy to create a consistent visual language by using customizable primitives.
-- **theming** built time theming is a first class citizen (run time theming is not, although it is not entirely impossible to do).
+- **theming**: built time theming is a first class citizen (run time theming is not, although it is not entirely impossible to do).
 - **suitable for component libraries**: assuming your reusable components (i.e. React) library only uses Tailwind classes and not custom css you can use all of the benefits of a js only, inline-all distribution strategy as the one covered in my [previous post][20] with all the benefits of built time theming we just covered.
 - **css only** framework: css has become pretty powerful with flex and grid layouts and css variables, being a css only framework makes it easy to integrate anywhere, you could even grab the generated stylesheet and drop it in a manually generated html and it would work.